bencvt/LibShapeDraw/README.md

 3. Import the Maven project to your workspace.

 ## Other tips

+ +  LibShapeDraw is not thread-safe.
+Accessing or modifying `getShapes()` (or any other exposed collection) from any thread other than the main Minecraft game thread may result in non-deterministic behavior.

  +  You can enable debug dumps and tweak a few other global settings by copying
     `libshapedraw/internal/default-settings.properties`